 Book 13 investigates the five Platonic solids (pyramid, cube, octahedron, dodecahedron, icosahedron) in a given sphere, based on a work by Theaetetus.

 Other Contributions and Accomplishments:

-The developing prepotency of the sciences and mathematics in the 18th and 19th centuries earned Euclid a crucial place in the curriculum of schools and universities throughout the Western world.
-The Elements was considered educational as a primer in logic.
+The developing predominance of the sciences and mathematics in the 18th and 19th centuries earned Euclid a crucial place in the curriculum of schools and universities throughout the Western world.